Trading Strategy

 Fact-checked by Steven Hatzakis

 When I first started stock trading at the ripe age of 15 years old, it was because I had lost over $3,000 of my roughly $5,000 in life savings from mowing lawns in the dot-com crash.
-The technology focused mutual funds my parents had invested me in had plummeted in value.
+The technology-focused mutual funds my parents had invested it in had plummeted in value.

 As a result of this traumatic experience, I wanted to take charge of my financial future and not leave it in the hands of an actively managed mutual fund.

-When I reached my peak portfolio value at age 18, I was a freshman in college with three monitors on my dorm room desk, skipping class and day trading for friends live.
+When I reached my peak portfolio value at age 18, I was a freshman in college with three monitors on my dorm room desk, skipping class and day trading for friends all day long.

 I then lost $72,000 in one trade and realized there was a lot more to stock trading than meets the eye.

 Unfortunately, I was a statistic in a game that never ends.
-Just like rolling heads 10 times in a row, my lucky streak ran out and I gave most of what I had earned back to the market.
+Just like flipping a coin and seeing heads come up 10 times in a row, my lucky streak ran out and I gave most of what I had earned back to the market.

 What is day trading?

-In simple terms, you buy 100 shares of stock XYZ in the morning, then sell those same 100 shares at some point during the same day.
-Selling the shares to close out the trade can take place one minute later or one hour later, as long as it is within the same trading session.
-This is also known as a "round trip".
+In simple terms, you buy shares of stock XYZ in the morning, then sell those same shares at some point during the same day.
+Selling the shares to close out the trade can take place one minute or one hour later, as long as it is within the same trading session.
+This is also known as a "round trip."

-Bottom line: to day trade without any account restrictions from your online brokerage, you need to have margin approval and at least $25,000 in your account at the start of each trading day.
+Bottom line: To day trade stocks without any account restrictions from your online brokerage, you need to have a margin account and at least $25,000 in your account at the start of each trading day.

-Introduction aside, looking back, here are 10 hard facts I wish I had understood about day trading professionally when I got started.
+Looking back, here are 10 hard-learned lessons I wish I knew about professional day trading before I got started.

 10. The "lifestyle" of a successful day trader is a big fat lie

-Yachts, private jets, presidential suites, fancy cars, $10K stacks, mansions, hobnobbing with celebrities: They're all a part of what is presented as the "dream day trader lifestyle."
+Yachts, private jets, presidential suites, fancy cars, sleeping on piles of $10K stacks (because why not), mansions, and hobnobbing with celebrities: they're all a part of what is presented as the "dream day trader lifestyle."

 Couple Smiling on a Yacht over Clear, Blue-Green Water

-FACT: 99.9% of stock-picking service providers make more money from their subscriptions and product sales than they do their own trading.
+Stock-picking service providers must — or at least expect to — make more money from their subscriptions and product sales than they do from their own trading.

-They are able to live the "lifestyle" because of you and your desire to day trade part-time or make some money on the side or get rich investing.
+The traders who run courses can live that "lifestyle" because of you and your desire to day trade part-time or make some money on the side or get rich investing.
 Without you, those stock-picking services wouldn't exist.

-The next time you see a trading service trying to sell you on a monthly chat room subscription, day trading education course, DVD, or live trading lessons, look around the site and see if they have audited tax records of their returns listed anywhere.
-They won't.
+The next time you see a trading service trying to sell you on a monthly chat room subscription, day trading education course, or live trading lessons, look around the site and see if they have audited tax records of their returns listed anywhere.
+They won't, or at least I haven’t seen any.

-Lesson: Professional trading is not for the faint of heart and rarely includes the"lifestyle" portrayed on the web and social media.
+Lesson: Professional trading rarely leads to the"lifestyle" portrayed on the web and social media.

 9. You really need at least a $1,000,000 portfolio to trade full-time

-To trade for a living, you need a large bankroll.
+To trade for a living, you need a huge bankroll.
 Why?
-Because you can't just assume you will have profitable years forever.
-You also have to consider trading expenses (commissions), drawing a salary to pay bills, alongside paying taxes on all those short term capital gains.
+Because you won’t have profitable years forever.
+Even if you do have very good years, the timing of the bad years can hamstring you.
+Experts call this “sequence of returns risk.”
+You also have to consider trading expenses, drawing a salary to pay bills, and paying taxes on all those short term capital gains, if you’re actually profitable.
+The IRS loves taxing short term capital gains, because they are taxed as ordinary income.
+Long-term capital gains (a year or longer) are taxed at lower rates.

 Monthly Budgets by Generation Infographic from Bank of America

-Lesson: You can get started with as little as a few thousand dollars, but don't get suckered into attempting to trade for a living unless you have at least a $1,000,000 portfolio.
-When you factor in the swings of trading, taxes, cost of living, and time, it's seriously David vs. Goliath math.
+Lesson: You can start with as little as a few thousand dollars, but don't get suckered into attempting to trade for a living unless you have at least a $1,000,000 portfolio that you are prepared to lose.
+Once you factor in the swings of trading, taxes, cost of living, and time, it's seriously David vs. Goliath math.

 8. The odds are stacked against you